List of Known Space characters: Chunquen

-The Chunquen were a slave species of the Kzinti, remarkable to their captors for the sentience of both sexes. ("They fought constantly.")
+The Chunquen are a slave species of the Kzinti, remarkable to their captors for the sentience of both sexes. ("They fought constantly.")
 Their homeworld is watery; they resisted the Kzinti invasion with missiles fired from submarines.
 Apparently they were exterminated before the Kzinti first encountered humans.

 Grogs

 The Grogs are sessile sentient creatures, shaped like furry cones.
 They are eyeless, earless, and have a prehensile tongue.
 They can also control animals telepathically.
 The Grogs are thought by some to be the descendants of the Thrintun species, after 1.5 billion years of atrophy.

 Gw'oth

-The Gw'oth (singular Gw'o) are alien creatures first encountered in Larry Niven and Edward M. Lerner's collaborative Fleet of Worlds series of novels (a subset of Niven's Known Space future history).
+The Gw'oth (singular Gw'o) are first encountered in Larry Niven and Edward M. Lerner's collaborative Fleet of Worlds series of novels.

 The Gw'oth resemble starfish and inhabit the ocean under the ice of their home world, the moon Jm'ho.
 When linked together – using a vestigial talent that few Gw'oth retain – they can form a powerful biological computer.
 One such instance is named Ol't'ro.
 Ol't'ro is composed of 16 Gw'oth individuals who link themselves together into a 'meld' or ensemble mind called a Gw'otesht.
 Ol't'ro is featured prominently throughout the Fleet of Worlds series.

 Ol't'ro's ultimate fate is unknown after Fate of Worlds.
 Whether Ol't'ro died in the explosion of planets or somehow escaped is left unanswered.
-Ol't'ro had just solved the mystery of Type II hyperspatial travel so it is possible but unknown that the Gw'otesht managed to escape in that fashion.
+Ol't'ro had just solved the mystery of Quantum II hyperspace travel so it is possible but unconfirmed that the Gw'otesht managed to escape in that fashion.